andmarti1424/sc-im/Readme.md

     make -C src
 ```

-* Optional: You can install the binary `scim` in your system by typing with a privileged user:
+* Optional: You can install the binary `sc-im` in your system by typing with a privileged user:
 ```
     make -C src install
 ```